mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 - Do I find it aesthetically pleasing ?
 - Is there symmetry in quaternary structure, or a regularity to its fold?
-- Does it have a particularily striking shape when rendered volumetrically or through ribbons ?
+- Does it have a particularly striking shape when rendered volumetrically or through ribbons ?

 *Practical feasibility*

 - Is it feasible to cast, process, mount etc. ?
-- Is its size prohibitive in terms of equippment I have and time expenditure.
+- Is its size prohibitive in terms of equipment I have and time expenditure.
-- Does it have structural features that make it unrealisticlly difficult ?
+- Does it have structural features that make it unrealistically difficult ?

 Once I've chosen a candidate I build an initial model using a molecular editor such as RasMol or PyMol.
 PyMol's volume function is quite good.
 MSMS also works.
 At this stage I think about the final presentation and mounting.
 Somehow a flat surface is needed or some sort of cradle.
 It's good to have some sort of idea even this early of how it's going to work, even though in practice I often change my mind later as I get to know the piece.
 For multipart pieces I also assess the fit and do other artistic edits in terms of choosing a conformation for flexible molecules (such as the carbohydrate in the lysozyme piece) which isn't rigidly determined.
 There I can manipulate the torsion angles to change the overall shape in a way that makes sense.
 Finally I calculate a solvent accessible area and save the coordinates and faces as an .stl or .obj file.

 These raw models I then load into Blender for further editing.
 In many cases I will make changes at this stage.
-First I have to decide on a scale, though in practice all my current work is at the same scale of 4 Angstromg/inch.
-The mixing of metric and imperial units is a bit funny, but it came from when I was making hand-formed copper models where my raw materials were in imperial units but the units of molecular modelling ar A or nm.
+First I have to decide on a scale, though in practice all my current work is at the same scale of 4 Angstrom/inch.
+The mixing of metric and imperial units is a bit funny, but it came from when I was making hand-formed copper models where my raw materials were in imperial units but the units of molecular modeling are Angstrom or nanometers.
 Somehow this scale worked well for what I was doing and so it has become my standard.

 <img src="/assets/casting/blender.png">